 As always, Chowdaheadz is open for business & will not be waiver from our goal, to create unique lifestyle products for those that love New England under our own brand name.

 P.S.
 If you have any questions or comments about this story please connect with us.

 We have been made aware that similar actions have been taken against other companies in Massachusetts as well involving the same private investigator firm, the Topsfield Police and other parties.
-The charges against these companies were also dismissed and a District Court Judge issued a statement questioning the constitutionality of the actions & the applied statute.
+The charges against these companies were also dismissed.
+A District Court Judge issued a statement questioning the constitutionality of the actions & the applied statute.
 We believe the parties initiating the charges that sparks these raids are a rogue group, benefiting financially and should be investigated and held accountable.

 Along with our legal team, many concerned citizens/customers, and a few state agencies we are monitoring any further action and escalation involving the parties involved.
-We have compiled our evidence and are prepared to present this information to the Attorney General, The Federal Trade Commission, to the appropriate licensing boards & to the news media as needed.
+We have compiled our evidence and are prepared to present to the Attorney General, The Federal Trade Commission, to the appropriate licensing boards & to the news media as needed.
 We have significant evidence of what we feel is wrongdoing and deceit by some of the parties involved and we will post that information as compelled.
-If you have a similar story involving a Massachusetts Private Investigator, a Police Department, or have been subjected to a similar abuse of power regarding MGL C. 266 147 please contact us.
+If you have a similar situation involving Andrea Powers, Michael Surette, another Massachusetts Private Investigator, the Topsfield Police Department, or have been subjected to a similar abuse of power regarding MGL C. 266 147 please contact us.

 Chowdaheadz owner Ryan Gormady and others are continuing to monitor the parties involved in this scheme and will publish any updates to this story including dissemination of this story to the news media to expose those involved.